 A 1923 souvenir program guide for the San Quentin New Year’s celebration hearkens back to a time before modern films, computers and streaming services.

 Preserved by the University of California at Berkeley, the guide features photographs, the performance schedule and a letter of thanks from the warden.

-Stage staff directs the prison show
+Stage staff directs San Quentin New Year’s show

 A list of Bay Area names peppers the document.
 “Hitch” King served as the master of ceremonies.
 Adolph Dohring was stage director and Ernie Hoffman served as the operator.